watermelonwolverine/Filename-Tag-Generator/README.md

 - Tags files, named `tags.json`
 - Config files, named `config.json`

-Both are JSON files and need to be edited manually (as I cannot be bothered to spend countless hours on an editor)
+Both are JSON files and need to be edited manually (as I cannot be bothered to spend countless hours on an editor).

+The program will ask you if you want to generate a tags file and a config file when you first execute it.

 The program looks for configuration files in the following order: